-Sunday Pasta ®: Pasta e Fagioli
+Sunday Pasta®: Pasta e Fagioli

-On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: strong, artistic, beautiful, and smart.
+On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: strong, artistic, beautiful and smart.
 I placed her high up on a pedestal.
 And being the saint that I am, I did this despite the fact that her cooking skills left something to be desired… Judge not, I thought, she is a victim of the times — times during which it was simply not fashionable to “just stay home to bake cookies.”
 But she loves good food and is a quick study, and so this week (after many culinary renditions of “the rain in Spain stays mainly in the plain”) I am most pleased to debut Patricia’s version of Pasta e Fagioli!
 You’ve come a long way baby!
 And I must say, as an ideal modern man, that I am ecstatic that American society now recognizes that the art of cooking transcends both gender and politics.
 Cooking is giving and giving is love.
 And love is universal.
 So grab a friend and cook your heart out.
 Spread your love with food.
 And this week, do it with Patricia’s Pasta e Fagioli!

-Ps.
-And Patricia, thanks for putting up with me.
-I love you!
+p.s.
+And Patricia, I love you!
+Baci.

 Like so many popular Italian dishes, there are multiple versions of Pasta e Fagioli.
 I’d say one for each region, but it’s more like one for each town, or one for each kitchen.
 You can use any type of beans, broth instead of water, or add tomatoes, prosciutto, any variety of spices like bay leaf, parsley, sage, thyme, basil, etc., and instead of short pasta, you can simply break long pasta into pieces.